 2. Set a sleep schedule

 Going to bed and waking up at the same time every day can help regulate your internal clock, or circadian rhythm.
-Remember, it has been proven that adults operate the best with seven to nine hours of quality sleep every night.
+Remember, it has been proven that adults operate the best with seven to nine hours of sleep every night.

 3. Take a warm bath or shower

 Stepping out of a warm shower into cool air causes a quicker drop in your body temperature, which triggers the release of melatonin, a naturally occurring hormone that tells your body it is time to sleep.
-Therefore, having a shower before bed can help you fall asleep quickly.

 4. Turn down lights, power off screens